Skip to main content

 7 reasons to build an incident response plan

-Here are seven reasons you should have an incident response plan:
+Here are seven reasons you should have a cybersecurity incident response plan:

-2. Coordinate cybersecurity efforts — An IRP makes it possible to immediately determine who should do what during an incident.
+2. Coordinate cybersecurity efforts — An IRP makes it possible to immediately determine who should do what during an incident, establishing clear roles and responsibilities across IT, security, legal, and other teams.

-3. Resolve incidents promptly — Written procedures can reduce the time it takes to fully remediate an incident.
+3. Resolve incidents promptly — Written procedures can reduce the time it takes to detect, contain, and fully remediate an incident.

 4. Reduce the damage — Shorter response times limit the perpetrator’s ability to cause critical damage to your sensitive assets.

-5. Cover security gaps — The process of developing an incident response plan helps to reveal flaws in your organization’s security measures and address them in advance.
+5. Cover security gaps — The process of creating an incident response plan helps to reveal flaws in your organization’s security measures and address them in advance.

-6. Gain critical knowledge — An IRP helps your organization acquire knowledge and experience in dealing with an incident, therefore preventing future occurrences.
+6. Gain critical knowledge — An IRP helps your organization acquire insight and experience in dealing with an incident.

 7. Comply with cybersecurity requirements — Having procedures in place for incident response is a requirement of many cybersecurity standards, laws, and regulations.